-Table 2-19 describes the interrupt signals provided by the TEMAC core.
+Table 2-23 describes the interrupt signals provided by the TEMAC core.

-Table 2-19: Interrupt Signals
+Table 2-23: Interrupt Signals

-Signal Direction Clock Domain Description mac_int Out s_axi_aclk This is the interrupt output from the interrupt controller.
+Signal Direction Clock Domain Description mac_int Out s_axi_aclk Only available when core is generated with MDIO.
+This is the interrupt output from the interrupt controller.
 Currently the only interrupt source which can be configured is the mdio_ready signal.
 See Interrupt Controller for more information. interrupt_ptp_rx Out s_axi_aclk Only available when the core is generated with AVB.
 This is asserted following the reception of any PTP packet by the RX PTP Packet Buffers.
 See RX PTP Packet Buffer for more information. interrupt_ptp_tx Out s_axi_aclk Only available when the core is generated with AVB.
 This is asserted following the transmission of any PTP packet from the TX PTP Packet Buffers.
 See TX PTP Packet Buffer for more information. interrupt_ptp_timer Out s_axi_aclk Only available when the core is generated with AVB.
 This interrupt asserts every 1/128 seconds as measured by the RTC.
 This acts as a timer for the PTP software algorithms.
 See Real-Time Clock for more information.